vladimiry/pubsub-to-rpc-api/README.md

 Your project needs `rxjs@6` to be installed, which is a peer dependency of this module.

-Related source code is located [here](src/example/readme), can be executed by running `yarn example` console command.
+Example-related source code is located [here](src/example/readme), can be executed by running `yarn example` console command.

 Let's first describe API methods and create service instance ([shared/index.ts](src/example/readme/shared/index.ts)):
 ```typescript